Our Psalter Groups begin today!

-While Pascha is a more sober fasting period, the Nativity is full of excitement and anticipation as we anxiously await the coming of Christ into the world.
-What a beautiful thing!
-During this time we should take extra care to abstain from things unholy or that distract us from God and the upcoming feast.
+During this time we should also take extra care to abstain from things unholy or that distract us from God and the upcoming feast.
 Stretch out your hand to those in need and comfort those around you who need comforting.
-Embrace all that God meant this season to be.
+Embrace all that God intended for this season to be.

 Names are numbered in order of what kathisma you begin on.

 *Be sure to look through all the lists for your name.
 It will be as you signed up.
-There are a lot of Mary’s, Maria’s, Katherine’s, etc. Even less common names are duplicated sometimes!
+There are a lot of Mary’s, Maria’s, Katherine’s, etc. Even less common names are often duplicated!
 Make sure you’re looking at the right one!
-I included usernames or emails wherever I could to make it a bit easier, too.
-So PLEASE read through the whole list until you’re sure you found your name.
+I included usernames or emails wherever I could to make it a bit easier Also, many of you did NOT include emails or another means to differentiate between other members with the same name.
+So PLEASE read through the all of the groups until you’re sure you found your name.
 If you’re not positive, leave a comment and I will clarify.

 Before beginning to read your assigned kathisma, please recite the Trisagion prayers (and the prayer at the bottom of this post if you choose):